loighic/truth-tables/tt_HW07--validity.md

 ## truth tables HW 7

+Each problem is worth 10 points, and the whole assignment is worth 100 points.
+Problems that are submitted late will receive 8 points.
 Your grade will be put on a 10 point scale when it is posted in Canvas.

-For 7.1, determine the truth values for each sentence, and then indicate whether the line is a good or a bad one by putting a `✓` or an `✗` under the turnstile.

-For 7.2 - 7.10, just indicate whether the line is a good or a bad one by putting a `✓` or an `✗` under the turnstile.
+For each, indicate whether the line is a good or a bad one by putting a `✓` or an `✗` under the turnstile.

 ---